 Key West has several flights daily from American and United Hubs, as well as regional flights from various cities in Florida.
 We flew American from their hub in Miami.
 It’s also possible to drive from the mainland along the causeway and State Highway 1.
 The drive will take a little over three hours from Miami.
 Flights can be pricey due to the high traffic on these routes, so if you are looking to save some extra money on your vacation to Key West, Florida, you may want to consider driving.

-Map of the Best Places to Visit in Key West
+Map of the best kid friendly things to do in Key West

 We’d like to thank Key West Attractions and the Key West and Florida Keys tourism board for providing us with VIP passes during our visit.
 While the passes covered adult admission to some of the attractions, we paid for the kids’ tickets, and the opinions and reviews are our own.